sci-oer/base-resource/README.md

 ### How to configure builtin jupyter notebooks

 Adding built in jupyter notebooks to the container is simpler.
 Place all the desired files in the `builtinNotebooks` folder, then build the image.

 ### Startup message

 To change the startup message that gets printed when the container starts edit the text in `motd.txt` to include the desired text

-### Extending this container with custom container
+### Extending this container to be language specific

 This image is designed to be used as a base image to be loaded with custom content for specific course deliveries.

-An example can be found in the `example` folder that will create an image with pre added jupyter notebooks and wiki configurations.
-The steps to create the wiki configuration is the same as that for this container.
+The following list provides examples of customized version of the image:
+- a [java specific](https://github.com/sci-oer/java-resource) has been can be found here
+- a [C specific](https://github.com/sci-oer/c-resource) has been can be found here

 ## Software License